 - Potential exit opportunities down the road - highlight comparable companies and their exits in your sector.

 As you can see, the most important thing you need to do before approaching angel investors is to prepare.
-You won’t know all the answers in the early stages because there are so many unknowns and this is ok, however by making sure you are clear on the aspects of what you do understand and if you can provide evidence through validation this is the key to providing investors confidence in you & your ideas investability.
+You won’t know all the answers in the early stages because there are so many unknowns - and this is ok.
+However, making sure you are clear on the aspects of what you do understand and providing evidence through validation are key to providing investors confidence in you & your ideas investability.
+It complements the characteristics of a good Founder.

 - Problem validation and solution exploration